ZEKe125/eyebook-react/README.md

 ## Description of ReaderApp
+Small WebApplication built using React.js, Redux, Matrial UI, and WebGazer.
+The Application uses a built-in or external Webcam for Eye Tracking.
+If Camera is unavailable the application is also functional with mouse input.
-Small WebApplication built using React.js, Redux, Matrial UI, and WebGazer. the Application is intened for people who would like to read and have automatic scrolling as eyes focus on the bottom of the page, the application scrolls.
+The Application is intened for people who would like to read and have automatic scrolling as eyes focus on the bottom of the page, the application scrolls.
+The application has various fuctions that make use of eyetracking.
+The application is loaded with a small library of publically of available books for our users convenience.

 <img src="https://user-images.githubusercontent.com/82134360/165676977-79975f44-02db-4e75-a58d-1f6198cb3f92.png" height="200" ><img src="https://user-images.githubusercontent.com/82134360/165677009-6ed5d0c5-a507-4325-b1b0-01d3c7bd5fad.png" height="200" ><img src="https://user-images.githubusercontent.com/82134360/165677042-a86a7785-c6fd-43db-a57b-155fbb6a011a.png" height="200" >